carlsmith/coffeeshop/scripts/main.coffee.md

         event.preventDefault()
         editor.set()

+## The Shell API

+The `editor.edit` method is also a global, `edit`, and is part of the shell API.

     window.edit = editor.edit

+This function is used internally to decide whether a string is a URL or storage key.

     remote = (path) -> ":" in path or "/" in path

+The `run` method from [the API](/docs/book/cosh_chits.md).

     window.run = (target) ->